MetaMask/metamask-docs/wallet/tutorials/react-dapp-global-state.md

 }
 ```

 That should address any build errors in our `Navigation` component.

-Other than using our new styling practice, the only thing we are doing differently from our previous tutorial is displaying the user's `address` formatted inside of a link once they are connected.
+Other than using our new styling, the only thing we do differently from the local-state tutorial is display the user's `address` formatted inside a link once they are connected.
+Now that we have a place for connecting and showing the address, one could build out an entire profile component if they wanted (side quest).

 ![](../assets/tutorials/react-dapp/pt2-03.png)

 ### 5. Display MetaMaskData in Display

-In our `Display` component, we will not call any functions that modify state; we will read from our `MetaMaskData`, which will be an effortless update.
+In our `Display` component, we will not call any functions that modify state; we will read from our `MetaMaskData`, a simple update.

 Update the `/src/components/Display/Display.tsx` file with the following code: